SK-EID/smart-id-java-client/README.md

 ## Introduction

-The Smart-ID Java client can be used for simple integration of the Smart-ID solution to information systems or e-services.
+The Smart-ID Java client can be used for easy integration of the Smart-ID solution to information systems or e-services.

+## Features

+* Simple interface for user authentication
-It provides a simple interface for user authentication and digital signature services.
+* Simple interface for digital signature services

 ## How to use it